 While its shelves have stoppers, they don't prevent the shelves from being pulled out accidentally, and the shelves have a raised bar at the front and back that can make sliding heavy dishes out difficult.
 Sounds like ample opportunity for your culinary masterpiece to end up on the kitchen floor.

 According to CHOICE oven tester Fiona Mair, most ovens cook well, but it's the ease of use that separates the average from the outstanding.
 She recommends checking the controls, shelf design and internal surfaces instore.

 "Make sure the controls are clearly labelled and easy to understand.
-Try pulling the shelves and trays in and out to see if they run smoothly and if there are stoppers to prevent spills," she advises.
+Try pulling the shelves and trays in and out to see if they run smoothly and that there are stoppers to prevent spills," she advises.
 "Finally, check the visibility through the door and look for awkward gaps in the door or internal surfaces that will be tricky to clean."

 For more top tips, see our oven buying guide.